dividedmind/statistics-done-wrong/data-analysis.rst

 really works, so we will call the difference between medication and placebo "significant."
 If *p* is larger, we'll call the difference insignificant.

-There are limitations.
+But there are limitations.
 The *p* value is a measure of surprise, not a measure of the size of the effect.
 I can get a tiny *p* value by either measuring a huge effect -- "this medicine makes people live four times longer" -- or by measuring a tiny effect with great certainty.
 Statistical significance does not mean your result has any *practical* significance.